Yes, some individuals are born with both penile and vaginal structures due to rare intersex conditions.

 Understanding the Biological Possibility of Being Born With Both

 The question “Can You Be Born With A Penis And Vagina?” touches on a rare but medically documented phenomenon.
 While most people are born with clearly defined male or female genitalia, a small percentage of individuals are born with variations in sexual anatomy due to differences in chromosomal, gonadal, or anatomical development.
-These variations fall under the umbrella term “intersex,” which includes a variety of conditions where reproductive or sexual anatomy doesn’t fit typical definitions of male or female.
+These variations fall under the umbrella term differences of sex development (DSD), often discussed under the broader term “intersex,” which includes a variety of conditions where reproductive or sexual anatomy does not fit typical definitions of male or female.

-One such condition that can result in an individual having both penile and vaginal structures is called true hermaphroditism, now more commonly referred to as ovotesticular disorder of sex development (DSD).
-People with this condition possess both ovarian and testicular tissue, sometimes within the same gonad (called an ovotestis), which can lead to ambiguous or mixed genitalia at birth.
+One such condition that can result in an individual having both penile and vaginal structures is historically called true hermaphroditism, but the current medical term is ovotesticular disorder of sex development (DSD).
+People with this condition have both ovarian and testicular tissue, sometimes within the same gonad (called an ovotestis), which can lead to ambiguous or mixed genitalia at birth.

 How Does Ovotesticular DSD Occur?

 Ovotesticular DSD arises from complex genetic and embryological factors.
-Normally, embryos develop either testes or ovaries based on genetic signals — typically the presence or absence of the SRY gene on the Y chromosome.
-However, in ovotesticular DSD, cells differentiate into both ovarian and testicular tissues due to mosaicism or chimerism (presence of two different cell lines), mutations, or other genetic anomalies.
+Normally, embryos develop either testes or ovaries based on genetic signals — often involving genes such as the SRY gene and related developmental pathways.
+However, in ovotesticular DSD, cells can differentiate into both ovarian and testicular tissues because of mosaicism, chimerism, gene variants, or other developmental differences.

 This dual gonadal development influences the formation of external genitalia during fetal growth.
-The result?
-An individual may be born with a penis alongside a vaginal opening or other ambiguous genital features that do not conform strictly to male or female anatomy.
+The result is that an individual may be born with a penis alongside a vaginal opening, or with other genital features that are not typically male or typically female.

 Variations in Genital Anatomy Among Intersex Individuals

 Intersex traits manifest in diverse ways.
-While ovotesticular DSD is one example where both penile and vaginal structures may coexist, other intersex conditions cause different types of genital ambiguity.
+While ovotesticular DSD is one example where both penile and vaginal structures may coexist, other intersex conditions can also cause genital ambiguity or mixed anatomical features.

 Some individuals might have: